wishonia/wishonia/public/docs/wishocracy/wishocracy.md

 # **GenieDAOs: Teams United by a Common Wish**

 GenieDAOs are special teams formed within Wishocracy where people with shared passions and skills come together to work on a specific wish.
-These teams collaborate to develop innovative solutions and strategies to make their chosen wish a reality.
+These teams collaborate to develop solutions and strategies to make their chosen wish a reality.

 # **WishTokens: Funding Solutions through Proposals**